zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 ----------

-When the object publisher catches an unhandled exception, it tries to match it with a set of predifined exceptions coming from the **zExceptions** package, such as **HTTPNoContent**, **HTTPNotFound**, **HTTPUnauthorized**.
+When the object publisher catches an unhandled exception, it tries to match it with a set of predefined exceptions coming from the **zExceptions** package, such as **HTTPNoContent**, **HTTPNotFound**, **HTTPUnauthorized**.